Undeveloped/api/README.md

     DELETE https://undeveloped.com/api/v1/domains/<id>

 `<id>` is the unique identifier of the domain you want to update/delete.
+This could either be our internal id or the name of the domain (ie: `example.com`)

 ### Authorization
 In order to use the API, you need your authorization token (auth token).